 - Always use the Abbott provided power adapter and yellow USB cable that came with your Reader to minimize the risk of fire or burns.
 Take care when plugging and unplugging your USB cable.
-Do not force or bend the end of the USB cable into the Reader's USB port. - Choose a location for charging where you can easily access the power adapter and quickly disconnect to prevent the potential risk of electrical shock. - The maximum surface temperature of the Reader and/or the power adapter could go as warm as 111°F when it's charging or 117°F during normal use.
-Under these conditions, do not hold the Reader or the power adapter for five minutes or more.
-People with disorders of peripheral circulation or sensation should use caution at this temperature.

-Do NOT expose the USB cable or power adapter to water or other liquids as this may cause them to not function properly and may lead to risk of fire or burns.
+Do not force or bend the end of the USB cable into the Reader's USB port. - Choose a location for charging where you can easily access the power adapter and quickly disconnect to prevent the potential risk of electrical shock. - The maximum surface temperature of the Reader could go as warm as 117°F. The maximum surface temperature of the power adapter when charging could go as warm as 129°F. Under these conditions, do not hold the Reader or the power adapter for five minutes or more.
+People with disorders of peripheral circulation or sensation should use caution at this temperature. - Do NOT expose the USB cable or power adapter to water or other liquids as this may cause them to not function properly and may lead to risk of fire or burns.